Water polo at the Summer Olympics

 Water polo has been part of the Summer Olympics program since the second games, in 1900.
 A women's water polo tournament was introduced for the 2000 Summer Olympics.
 Hungary has been the most successful country in men's tournament, while the United States is the only team to win multiple times at the women's tournament since its introduction.
 Italy was the first to win both the men's and women's water polo tournaments.
+Water polo is considered a disciplne of the Olympic sport of aquatics alongside artistic swimming, diving, marathon swimming and swimming.

 History

 The history of water polo as a team sport began in mid-19th century England and Scotland, where water sports were a feature of county fairs and festivals.
 Water polo has been included in every Summer Olympic Games as a men's competition sport, except 1896.
 Women's water polo made its debut in the Summer Olympics in 2000.